 Trillium Health Partners Mississauga

-Some good news: there are signs the curve is flattening.
-See Canada’s COVID-19 live update status: COVID-19 Situational Awareness Dashboard by ARCGIS.
-To hold the line on that defense, all Canadians should wear masks and/or face shields, and continue to stay home as much as possible.
+With careful behaviors, the pandemic curve is flattening in Canada.
+To hold the line on that defense, all Canadians should continue to wear masks and/or face shields, and continue to stay home as much as possible.
 Most importantly, keep your hands and home clean!
-See our page packed with tips on places in your home and office you might not realize are germy.
+See our page packed with tips of places in your home and office you might not realize are really dirty.